plus-rkwitt/LatentSDEonHS/README.md

 ## Human Activity Classification

-For the human activity recognition experiment, just run the `activity_classification.py` script with default arguments. **Note**: different to the manuscript, we do actually reconstruct the input here at the available timepoints (and at the available coordinates).
-This is not necessary, but in that manner, all experiments are fully consistent in their setup.
+For the human activity recognition experiment, just run the `activity_classification.py` script with default arguments. **Note**: different to the manuscript, we do reconstruct the input here at the available timepoints (and at all available coordinates).
+This is not necessary (as also pointed out by several prior works), but in that manner, all experiments are fully consistent in their setup.

 ```bash
 python activity_classification.py \